SubEthaSensOMatic/AW.ClaimsExpressions/README.md

 bool isValid = validator(user);
 ```

-## ASP.NET Core integration
+## Seamless ASP.NET Core integration

 ### Configure claims expressions

+**AW.ClaimsExpressions** has the ability to support dynamic, configurable claim validation.
+Validation rules can be defined in external configuration files (like appsettings.json) or environment variables, allowing for easy updates without altering the underlying codebase.

-To secure your endpoints, define your claims validation expressions in your configuration (e.g., `appsettings.json`):
+For example, define policies in your configuration file:
 ```
 {
   ...